 In 2020 the whole world was hit with the COVID-19 pandemic and many businesses were forced to close, schools switched to online learning, and thousands of families lost loved ones.
 Winding Trails took unprecedented steps to ensure we could keep our members and staff safe and the park open.
 The beach was fenced off and capacity limits put in place along with social distancing and mask mandates.
 There were no member guests allowed or outside rental groups.; Although these steps were inconvenient, we did remain open, and our members came to the park in record numbers.
 Summer camp was held along with dozens of programs that were welcomed by many.
 As we move through 2021 the virus is still with us but things are improving with vaccinations and we all look forward to putting this behind us.

 Winding Trails continues to do well serving its members, campers, and program participants with a beautiful facility and quality programs.
 The summer day camp has been named Best Camp by Hartford Magazine 7 of the last 8 years.
 With over 600 campers per day, Winding Trails Summer Day Camp is one of the largest programs in the state.
-Interest in membership at Winding Trails is at an all-time high with over 1300 families on the list.
-What the next few years will bring is unknown, but with a dedicated seasoned staff and volunteers committed to always improving the organization, it is be promising.
+What the next few years will bring is unknown, but with a dedicated seasoned staff and volunteers committed to always improving the organization, it is promising.